-3.4 Effect of addition of molecular sieves on esterification
+3.2.4 Effect of addition of molecular sieves on esterification

-The esterification reaction resulted in formation of water as a by-product of the reaction, and its removal using a molecular sieves (3Å) might enhance the synthesis of ester by pushing the reaction equilibrium in the forward direction.
-It appeared that an increase in the concentration of molecular sieve (25-50 mg) provided a corresponding increase in physically active surface area of the molecular sieve, which readily absorbed water and thus promoted forward reaction kinetics [20].
-However, when the effect of molecular sieve was studied by adding a molecular sieves (<50 mg per reaction volume), a gradual decline (91.6 to 90.3mM) in the amount of ester formed was noticed (Fig. 7).
-Thus addition of molecular sieves at 50 mg was found to be optimum for the synthesis of butyl butyrate.
+The esterification reaction resulted in the formation of water as a by-product of the reaction, and its removal using molecular sieves (3Å) might enhance the synthesis of the ester by pushing the reaction equilibrium in the forward direction.
+It appeared that an increase in the concentration of the molecular sieve (25-50 mg) provided a corresponding increase in the physically active surface area of the molecular sieve, which readily absorbed water and thus promoted forward reaction kinetics [20].
+However, when the effect of the molecular sieve was studied by adding a molecular sieve (<50 mg per reaction volume), a gradual decline (91.6 to 90.3mM) in the amount of ester formed was noticed.
+Thus the addition of molecular sieves at 50 mg was found to be optimum for the synthesis of isoamylbutyrate.